content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 2.2 Creating Hello java Example

-2.3 Compilation Flow

-2.4 Parameters used in Hello Java Program
+2.3 Parameters used in Hello Java Program

-2.5 In how many ways we can write a Java program?
+2.4 In how many ways we can write a Java program?

 3\.
 How to set path in Java